 Domain A domain is a collection of one or more cells that provide a set of related services within a dCache instance.
 Each domain requires its own Java Virtual Machine.
-A typical domain might provide external connectivity a domain will contain other cells that provide specific behaviour.
+A typical domain might provide external connectivity behaviour.

 (i.e., a door) or manage the pools hosted on a machine.